Financial Comparison: Edible Garden (EDBL) versus The Competition

-Edible Garden (NASDAQ:EDBL – Get Rating) is one of 33 public companies in the “Agricultural production – crops” industry, but how does it compare to its competitors?
-We will compare Edible Garden to related companies based on the strength of its risk, profitability, dividends, valuation, earnings, institutional ownership and analyst recommendations.
+Edible Garden (NASDAQ:EDBL – Get Rating) is one of 33 public companies in the “Agricultural production – crops” industry, but how does it weigh in compared to its rivals?
+We will compare Edible Garden to similar businesses based on the strength of its earnings, valuation, dividends, profitability, analyst recommendations, institutional ownership and risk.

+This table compares Edible Garden and its rivals’ net margins, return on equity and return on assets.

-This is a breakdown of current ratings and recommmendations for Edible Garden and its competitors, as provided by MarketBeat.
+This is a summary of current recommendations for Edible Garden and its rivals, as reported by MarketBeat.

 |Sell Ratings